-A "conflict of interest" occurs when an individual's personal interest is adverse to or interferes in any way-or even appears to interfere-with the interests of the Company as a whole.
-Conflicts of interest also arise when an individual, or a member of his or her immediate family, receives improper personal benefits as a result of his or her position with the Company or takes actions or has interests that may make it difficult to perform his or her company work objectively and effectively.
+A "conflict of interest" occurs when an individual's personal interest is adverse to the interests of the Company as a whole.
+Conflicts of interest also arise when an individual, or a member of his or her immediate family, receives improper personal benefits as a result of his or her position with the Company.
 "Immediate family" includes a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law and anyone (other than employees) who share such person's home.